microsoft/Azure-Kinect-Sensor-SDK/tools/k4afastcapture_trigger/README.md

-# K4A Fast Capture:trigger
+# Azure Kinect Fast Capture:trigger

 ## Introduction

-K4A Fast Capture trigger will send command to K4A Fast Capture streaming process to take capture.
-K4A Fast Capture trigger cannot work alone.
+The Azure Kinect Fast Capture trigger will send a command to the Azure Kinect Fast Capture streaming process to take a capture.
+The Azure Kinect Fast Capture trigger requires that the Azure Kinect Fast Capture Streaming tool is already running.

 ## Usage Info

-       	To take capture:
-		fastcapture_trigger.exe
+Run ```fastcapture_trigger.exe``` to take a capture.

-	To exit the streaming process:
+Run ```fastcapture_trigger.exe``` to exit the streaming process.
-		fastcapture_trigger.exe exit